isomerpages/moe-manjusrisec/_news/School Canteen Advertisement.md

 </p>
 <ol>
 <li>
-<p>Download and complete the application form.
-You may also request for a
+<p><a href="/files/News/application for canteen stall.pdf" rel="noopener nofollow" target="_blank">Download and complete the application form.</a> You
-hardcopy from the School’s General Office.</p>
+may also request for a hardcopy from the School’s General Office.</p>
 </li>
 <li>
 <p>Attached the following documents together with the application form:</p>